DEFRA/ffc-grants-eligibility-checker/test/acceptance/README.md

 # Acceptance Tests
-This folder contains the acceptance test project for the Grants Eligibility Checker web app.
-The framework used is WebdriverIO with Cucumber and the tests are containerised, running against a single browser (Chrome).
+This folder contains the acceptance tests for the Grants Eligibility Checker web app.
-.
+- The framework used is WebdriverIO with Cucumber
+- Tests are containerised
+- Tests run against a single browser (Chrome)
+- Tests cover functional acceptance criteria and non-functional accessibility requirements

 ## Requirements
 - Docker
 - Node